larrybah/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. list all files and directories including hidden
 5. lists files and directories with uids in digits only.
 6. create a dir in tmp.
+7. Move a file/dir from point A to B.